Florence Nightingale is a Design Hero

 Nightingale believed God had clearly marked her out to be a single woman.
 She held fellow women accountable for their recline to domestic servitude in the face of opportunities for economic independence.
 A woman alone, Nightingale’s closest colleagues were men.
 She self-referentially identified as a man of action and a man of business.

 As if Nightingale’s obstacles were not stacked high enough, she also persevered through a lifelong crippling disease.
-Nightingale might be history’s most famous invalid.
 She contracted “Crimean Fever” during her iconic service.
 While at war she suffered a series of attacks, became deliriously ill, weak, and experienced severe sciatica, dysentery, rheumatism, earache, continual laryngitis, insomnia, and obsession.

 The beautiful woman who charged to Crimea returned gaunt and with a noticeably disturbed personality.
 Nightingale’s mission was warm, but she was described as cold, stubborn, heartless, and tyrannical by her closest allies.
 She found fault in an assistant’s absence as he was dying.

-Symptoms plagued Nightingale for most of her productive career, forcing her to operate her revolution from the confines of a couch, wielding a pen.
+Nightingale might be history’s most famous shut-in.
+Symptoms plagued her for most of her productive career.
+She operated her revolution from the confines of a couch, wielding a pen.
 She spent six straight years bedridden.
 Nightingale experienced weakness, headache, nausea at the site of food, breathlessness, tachycardia, palpitations, precordial pain, and neuroses.
 Worse, many thought she was faking her symptoms to attract more attention.
 Recently, the British Medical Journal published that Nightingale probably suffered from severe chronic brucellocis: a bacterial infection likely contracted from drinking bad goat’s milk in Constantinople.

 I cannot imagine slogging through everything stacked against Nightingale, let alone persisting against it all to achieve so much.
 What might Nightingale want to say to us today?
 We do not have to guess.
 In 1890, at age 70, she made an Edison wax cylinder recording to be heard once she was no longer even a memory: